Copyright © 2006-2010 Davor Ocelic

 You do not need to follow any external links; however, the links have been provided both throughout the article and listed all together at the end, to serve as pointers to more precise technical treatment of individual topics.

-users, hosts and services on the network by verifying them against
+Kerberos is intended to centrally authenticate users, hosts, and services on the network by verifying them against entries in the Kerberos database.

 When users type in their principal name and password anywhere on